 I received my Bachelor of Science degree in the Department of Informatics and Telecommunications at University of Peloponnese (Greece) on 2009, under the supervision of Assistant Prof. Nikolaos D. Tselikas.

-- M@TURE – Inria/Brazil International Scientific Cooperation Programme on Models @ runtime for self-adaptive pervasive systems.
+- M@TURE – Inria/Brazil cooperation on Models @ runtime for self-adaptive pervasive systems.

 - FP7 ICT IP CHOReOS on Large Scale Choreographies for the Future Internet.

-- Member of the organizing team of Inria’s Junior Seminar
+- Former member of the organizing team of Inria’s Junior Seminar

 - Enabling Mobile Social Crowd-Sensing for Unstructured Transport Information Management (part of D4D Challenge – presented in MIT, Boston, 8-10 April 2015).